Hiram Johnson: Personal life

 In January 1886, Johnson married Minne L. McNeal (1869–1947).
 The couple had two sons: Hiram W. "Jack" Johnson Jr. (1886–1959), and Archibald "Archie" McNeal Johnson (1890–1933).
 Both sons practiced law in California and served in the army.
 Hiram Jr. was a veteran of World War I, and attained the rank of lieutenant colonel in the Army Air Corps while stationed at Fort Mason in San Francisco during World War II.
 Archie Johnson was a major of field artillery corps and was wounded in action during the First World War.

 Death

-The front page of the Los Angeles Times for August 7, 1945, reporting the US atomic bomb attack on Hiroshima and the death of Johnson.

 Having served in the Senate for almost thirty years, Johnson died of a cerebral thrombosis at the Naval Hospital in Bethesda, Maryland, on August 5, 1945, the day before the U.S.-conducted atomic bombing of Hiroshima.
 He had been in failing health for several months.
 He was interred in a mausoleum at Cypress Lawn Memorial Park in Colma, California and his remains are interred with those of his wife, Minne, and two sons.